mikacampbell/mathdrp2022/README.md

-# Bayesian Inference on Infectious Deisease in the Tropics
+# Bayesian Inference on Infectious Disease in the Tropics
 Mika Campbell, Marlin Figgins

 GOALS: